Improved decoding of symmetric rank metric errors: Conclusion

 \section{Conclusion}

-We provided a broad family of rate $<1/2$ codes for which the decoding of symmetric errors is obvious and can be performed whatever the rank of the error.
-In \cite{GP06} Gabidulin and Pilipchuk mentioned the possibility pf correcting such errors up to the rank $n-k$ in without giving a proof or an efficient algorithm.
-In the present article, we provided an efficient algorithm achieving this radius.
+We provided a broad family of rate $<1/2$ codes for which the decoding of symmetric errors is obvious, can be performed whatever the rank of the error and succeeds for any error pattern.
+The aforementioned family of codes codes is nothing but the matrix spaces which do not contain any nonzero symmetric matrix.
+This family of includes Gabidulin codes represented in adequate bases.